Nexus-Mods/modmeta-db/docu.md

  should be kept the same across all servers and should be the same as used by game-support extensions used by Vortex
  Example: 'skyrim'
+* domainName (string) - can be used to store a domain for the game as used by the underlying repository (specifically Nexus but may be useful in other integrations).
+This may be necessary because there may not be a 1:1 relation between gameid within the meta server network and the backends (e.g. Skyrim VR is its own game in the meta server network but Nexus stores Skyrim VR games together with Skyrim Special Edition)
 * logicalFileName (string, optional) - An abstract name that uniquely identifies all versions of the _same_ file.
  Assume you have a mod that replaces armors and it has different files for each armor